pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 [guide-level-explanation]: #guide-level-explanation

 The DNSPolicy can be used to target a Gateway in a single cluster context and will create dns records for each listener host in an appropriately configured external dns provider.
-In this context the advanced `loadbalancing` configuration is unnecessary, and the resulting DNSRecord can be created mapping individual listener hosts to a single DNS A or CNAME record by using the `simple` strategy in the DNSPolicy.
+In this context the advanced `loadbalancing` configuration is unnecessary, and the resulting DNSRecord can be created mapping individual listener hosts to a single DNS A or CNAME record by using the `simple` routing strategy in the DNSPolicy.

-**Example 1.** DNSPolicy using `simple` strategy
+**Example 1.** DNSPolicy using `simple` routing strategy

 ```yaml
 apiVersion: kuadrant.io/v1alpha1